sjl/cl-netpbm/README.markdown

-cl-netpbm is a Common Lisp library for reading and writing the [netpbm image formats (PPM, PGM, and PBM)](https://en.wikipedia.org/wiki/Netpbm_format).
+cl-netpbm is a pure Common Lisp library for reading and writing the [netpbm image formats (PPM, PGM, and PBM)](https://en.wikipedia.org/wiki/Netpbm_format).

+These image formats are very simple, but not efficient.
+If you need extreme performance you should not use these formats (or this library).

 * **License:** MIT/X11
 * **Documentation:** <https://sjl.bitbucket.io/cl-netpbm/>